 It actually turns out this question hinges on some hotly debated topics in memory research that try to define how and where memory representations are stored in the brain.

-Let's say you're going to the grocery store, and you have five different item to buy that a friend asked you to pick up, and don't have a list or any way to contact them.
+Let’s say you’re going to the grocery store, and you have five different items to buy, and don’t have a grocery list with you.

-If you remember the first three items perfectly, but don't quite remember the last two, do you give up and go home?
+If you remember the first three items perfectly but can’t quite remember the last two, do you give up and go home?
 No, right?
 You would most definitely walk around the store, hoping something would cue your memory and you would be able to buy what you need.
-You memory of the 'forgotten' items was not immediately accessible by free recall, but would be accessible with better cues.
+Your memory of the ‘forgotten’ items was not immediately accessible by free recall but would become accessible with better cues.

 Events at the time of memory recollection are very important in determining whether you will be able to produce a certain piece of information.
 There is a ton of insightful research in this area.
 There’s an interesting paper by Malthup (1995) that used a ‘false fame’ procedure created by Larry Jacoby.

 Older individuals are reliably shown to be worse at this task (i.e. rate studied names as famous more often) than younger individuals.
-Malthup manipulated this task by specifically telling participants the three options for names they will see (i.e. famous name, new non-famous names, and old non-famous names).
-In this context older adults performed as well as younger adults.
+Malthup manipulated this task by specifically telling participants the three options for names they will see (i.e. famous names, new non-famous names, and old non-famous names).
+In this context, older adults performed as well as younger adults.